-I beginthe introduction by explaining my perspective on John's Gospel and the Johannine letters.
-Then in chapter 1, I look more closely at various views of spiritual development to situate John's three stages.
-His stages are more closely examined in chapter 2.
-Beginning with chapter 3 and following, I comment on the Gospel itself.
-I decided that the easiest way to present the material is to cite the text in full with the divisions

-I use to structure it.
+I begin with an introduction explaining my perspective on John's Gospel and the Johannine letters.
+Then in chapter 1 I look more closely at various views of spiritual development to situate John's three stages that I examine more closely in chapter 2.
+Beginning with chapter 3 and following I comment on the Gospel itself.
+I decided that the easiest way to present the material is to cite the text in full with the divisions I use to structure it.
 That way, the reader will have the actual text available to reflect on.
-I follow the text with short explanatory comments, and then a reflection on its relevance for spiritual growth.
-I conclude with possible suggestions for personal reflection and prayer, trusting we can find our own lives in John's work.
-My hope is to provide a biblical foundation for our spiritual growth.
+I follow the text with short explanatory comments, and then a reflection on its relevance for spiritual growth, and conclude with possible suggestions for personal reflection and prayer.
+I believe we can find our own lives in John's work and this will provide a biblical foundation for our spiritual growth.